kaazing/javascript.client/amqp-0-9-1/README.md

 **Note**: These may need elevated privileges requiring the use of either sudo (for OSX, *nix, BSD etc) or running the command shell as an Administrator (for Windows) to install Grunt & Bower globally.

-## Steps for Building this Project
+## Steps for Building This Project

 0. Clone the repo: ```git clone https://github.com/kaazing/javascript.client.git```
 0. Go to the cloned directory: ```cd javascript.client```